CIEP Cloud Clubs

 The success of what is now Cloud Club (West) was such that, at the end of 2019, members on the opposite side of the world were invited to access the new Cloud Club (East).

-Cloud Club (East), hosted from New Zealand, caters for members in time zones in the eastern hemisphere.
+Cloud Club (East), co-hosted from Australia and Sri Lanka, caters for members in time zones in the eastern hemisphere.
 This group uses Coordinated Universal Time (UTC).

-Cloud Club (West), hosted from Canada, caters for members in time zones in the western hemisphere.
+Cloud Club (West), co-hosted from Canada and Ireland, caters for members in time zones in the western hemisphere.
 This group uses GMT/BST.

 What is Zoom?